• Home

 peter thiel

 During the 2010s, coding took the spotlight as one of the most desired skills in the job market.
-The coding craze spread quickly, from parents badgering their kids to drop the English major and opt for a STEM degree—and former President Barack Obama even urged people to learn to code.
-Obama also became the first president to write a line of code as part of the “Hour of Code”—an online event to promote Computer Science Education Week.
+The coding craze spread quickly, with parents badgering their kids to drop the English major and opt for a STEM degree.
+Even former President Barack Obama urged people to learn to code; Obama also became the first president to write a line of code as part of the “Hour of Code”—an online event to promote Computer Science Education Week.

 Recommended Video

-On the other hand, English and liberal arts majors became the subject of scrutiny, some dubbing them “barista” degrees from the belief that pursuing those majors would inevitably confine one to a job at a coffee shop, assuming such degrees have limited career prospects.
+On the flip side of this phenomenon, English and liberal arts majors became subjects of scrutiny, some dubbing them “barista” degrees in the belief that pursuing those majors would inevitably confine one to a job at a coffee shop, assuming such degrees have limited career prospects.

 But the insurgence of AI is actually upending those assumptions.
 That’s at least what Palantir cofounder and billionaire Peter Thiel thinks.
 In a resurfaced clip from a 2024 interview with economist Tyler Cowen, Thiel said the odds are falling out of favor for STEM folks.